practable/pocket-vna-two-port/README.md

 ### rq

-Get the requested S-paramters at a range of frequencies.
+Get the requested S-parameters at a range of frequencies.
 Parameters:

     - range (start, end) the start and end of the frequency range to take measurements
 	- size the number of separate frequency points to measure at, across the range